 David H. Kalsbeek serves as senior vice president for the Division of Enrollment Management and Marketing (EMM) at DePaul University where he oversees the wide-ranging activities designed to achieve the university’s enrollment goals and elevate DePaul’s market position and prominence.

-.
-The results of these efforts include record-breaking outcomes in enrollment growth, student quality profile, academic performance, program mix, student diversity, access for mission-driven populations, student retention and completion rates, as well as steady gains in net revenue outcomes, market share and presence, student satisfaction, service utilization, career placement and more.
+Since joining DePaul in 1997, David has led the marketing and enrollment components of three university-wide strategic plans with ambitious enrollment goals: Vision 2006, VISION twenty12, and Vision 2018.
+In addition to substantial enrollment growth, the results of these efforts include record-breaking outcomes in student quality profile, academic performance, program mix, student diversity, access for mission-driven populations, student retention and completion rates, and career placement outcomes as well as steady gains in net revenue outcomes, market share and presence, student satisfaction and service utilization.